iGotRootSRC/Dorkers/README.md

 `html:"def_wirelesspassword"` - HTML tag looking for passwords in source

-´country:xx http.status:200 http.component:odoo port:8069´ - After finding instances go to /web/database/manager most of the time there is either no password or it's "admin"
+`country:xx http.status:200 http.component:odoo port:8069` - After finding instances go to /web/database/manager most of the time there is either no password or it's "admin"

 `Model: PYNG-HUB Crestron` - IoT
 `x-jenkins 200` - Internet facing Jenkins servers, some unauthenticated.